MdShimulMahmud/information-management-system-for-educational-institution/README.md

 ## Introduction

-This ASP.NET MVC project is designed to demonstrate a fully-featured web application with a variety of functionalities, catering to different user roles and use cases.
+This ASP.NET MVC project is designed to demonstrate a fully-featured web application with various functionalities catering to different user roles and use cases.
 The project's primary goal is to illustrate best practices in web development.

 This ASP.NET MVC project is a comprehensive web application that covers various features including user authentication, authorization, CRUD operations, image uploading, pagination, searching, and more.